syagawa/cameyamasan/README.md

 ### start shot

-0. Turn on the power of Timer Camera X and Raspberry Pi.
+1. Turn on the power of Timer Camera X and Raspberry Pi.
-1. If app is starts, "app start!" on the OLED screen on RPI.
+2. If app is starts, "app start!" on the OLED screen on RPI.
-2. Connect timerx and start wi-fi server in Timer Camera X automatically.
+3. Connect timerx and start wi-fi server in Timer Camera X automatically.
-3. start shooting!!!
+4. start shooting!!!

 ### make video

+Create a video after shooting.

 ```
 $ cd <directory of shot images>